Marvix AI Privacy Policy

 If your request concerns PHI or patient records processed by Marvix on behalf of a healthcare provider or other customer, please contact the applicable healthcare provider or customer directly.
 Marvix will support the customer as required by the applicable BAA.

 California and other U.S. state privacy laws may provide additional rights, including rights to know, access, correct, delete, receive a copy of personal information, opt out of certain sales, sharing, targeted advertising, or profiling, and limit certain uses of sensitive personal information, where applicable.
-You may exercise applicable opt-out rights through our “Do Not Sell or Share My Personal Information” link or by contacting us as below.
+For details specific to California, see Section 15.
+For other U.S. state privacy laws, see Section 16.
+You may exercise applicable opt-out rights through our “Your Privacy Choices” link or by contacting us as below.

 We do not discriminate against individuals for exercising applicable privacy rights.